Myki: Trial period

-Melbourne roll-out
+Melbourne rollout period

 The Melbourne roll-out began in July 2007 with the installation of Myki readers.
 Myki became valid for travel on all metropolitan train services, but not trams and buses, from 29 December 2009, though the system of purchasing cards was still cumbersome.
 On 25 July 2010, Myki coverage was extended to Melbourne metropolitan bus and tram services.

 During 2012, the government progressively shut down the Metcard system: